DZhangLab/HIDe-infrastructure/network/README.md

 ./network.sh createChannel
 ```

 5. Run chaincode (JavaScript) on the channel.
-This chaincode is stored in the directory "../asset-transfer-basic/chaincode-javascript"
+This chaincode is stored in the directory "../asset-transfer-basic/chaincode-javascript".
+If you want to use other chaincodes stored on your local device, replace it with the desired directory.

 ```bash
 ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript -ccl javascript